FUNDAMENTALS A Complete Guide for Beginners

 A docker container stands for an environment that includes all the system tools, libraries, and settings to run software packages.
 It offers an OS-level infrastructure for uniform deployment and staging of applications.
 As it is similar to a virtualized OS environment, adding a new user to a docker container is also similar to adding a new user to the OS.

 In this section, I will add a new docker container user called “jerry” to my Linux distribution, Ubuntu.
-To do the same, you can follow the process below.
+To create a new user to the docker container without the docker file, you can follow the steps below:

 docker exec -it container-tom /bin/bash